RxSwiftCommunity/RxSwiftExt/Readme.md

 RxSwiftExt
 ===========

 If you're using [RxSwift](https://github.com/ReactiveX/RxSwift), you may have encountered situations where the built-in operators do not bring the exact functionality you want.
 The RxSwift core is being intentionally kept as compact as possible to avoid bloat.
-This repository's purpose is to provide additional convenience operators.
+This repository's purpose is to provide additional convenience operators and Reactive Extensions.

 Installation
 ===========